Tornc/mc_ballistics/README.md

     </em>
 </p>

-## How the muzzle estimator works

 Through the drag coefficient (C<sub>d</sub>) and gravity (G), we know the shape of the trajectory (arc).
-Then, all we need to know is *how far along* the arc the muzzle is located.
+Then, all we need to know is _how far along_ the arc the muzzle is located.
 We accomplish this by simulating the projectile in reverse step by step (bruteforce), starting from our first observation.
-To know when to stop, we simulate an arc[^1] of the same shape forwards at every step[^2] and see if this arc lines up exactly with our observations.
+To know when to stop, we simulate an arc of the same shape forwards at every step and see if this arc lines up exactly with our observations.

-[^1]: Not the entire arc, parts that correspond to an observation.
-[^2]: Only if velocity is plausible.

 ![anim](./docs/shitty_animation.gif)

+> [!NOTE]
+> We don't forward simulate the entire arc, only parts that correspond to an observation - and only if the velocity is plausible.

 ## Why?